JaredWogan/CV/index.md

 `2017`
 __Physics Scholarship, Welland Centennial Secondary School__, Ontario \
 Presented to the student with the highest GPA in grade 12 Physics ($150)

+`2016`
+__University of Waterloo, Fermat Test__, Ontario \
+Certificate of Distinction for ranking top 25% of contestants

 ## Publications